Mexico probes narco group 'La Linea' in Mormon murders

 The three women and six children, who had dual US-Mexican citizenship, were killed in a hail of bullets Monday as they drove on a rural road between the states of Sonora and Chihuahua, which border the United States.

-Eight other children managed to escape, six of them wounded -- a case that has caused shock on both sides of the border and prompted US President Donald Trump to call for a "war" on Mexican cartels.
+Eight other children managed to escape, six of them wounded.
+The case has caused shock on both sides of the border and prompted US President Donald Trump to call for a "war" on Mexican cartels.

 The head of the Mexican military's joint chiefs of staff, Homero Mendoza, said authorities now believe the massacre was perpetrated by La Linea (The Line), a drug cartel based in Chihuahua.

-He said investigations indicated the group had sent a squadron to the lawless mountain region where the attack occurred to fend off potential incursions by a rival gang, Los Salazar, which is based in Sonora.
+He said investigations indicated the group had sent a squadron to the lawless mountain region where the attack occurred to fend off potential incursions by a rival gang, Los Salazar, which is based in Sonora, after recent clashes between the two.

 Gunmen ambushed the members of the LeBaron family on a rural road, between the states of Sonora and Chihuahua, which border the United States